The Numbers Project

 Contact

-Have a tip, a correction, or data you think we should look at?
-We're interested.
-If you're a journalist and want access to our datasets or methodology documentation, reach out.
-We built these tools to be used.
+Have a tip, a correction, data you think we should investigate, or a story you want to share?
+We're listening.
+If you're a journalist and want access to our datasets or methodology, reach out — we built these tools to be used.